 A. The industry is very diverse and there are a range of opportunities in many fields.
 As a science graduate you will have a plethora of transferable skills to enhance your profile in almost any area you choose.
 We also recommend that you gain as much industry-related work experience as possible during your holiday periods.
-This will not only enhance your CV.
-Validating your MVetPhys will allow you to become a professional veterinary physiotherapist and a member of the NAVP.
+Validating your MVetPhys will allow you to become a professional veterinary physiotherapist.
 The professional healthcare industry for veterinary physiotherapists is an extremely competitive place; therefore it is vitally important to stand out from the crowd when looking for employment.
 The Veterinary Physiotherapy course at Writtle enables our students to gain a qualification that will enhance their professional opportunities, giving them all of the necessary skills and knowledge required for a rewarding career within the industry.

 Alternatively, there is the option to continue with postgraduate studies such as a Masters degree or PhD.